 Small group tours with a maximum of 24 guests that travel through Alaska’s Denali National Park and Preserve, Prince William Sound, Kenai National Park and more will return, including these itineraries:

-· 9-day Grand Slam Alaskacruise through Prince William Sound, spotting glaciers and marine wildlife on the way to the small coastal town of Valdez.
+· 9-day Grand Slam Alaska: Beginning in Anchorage, travelers take a day cruise through Prince William Sound, spotting glaciers and marine wildlife on the way to the small coastal town of Valdez.
 An exciting road trip past Wrangell-St. Elias National Park ends in Fairbanks, where guests learn about Alaska Native culture and visit a dog mushing kennel.
 The next few days are spent immersed in Kantishna, located deep in Denali National Park and Preserve, before returning to Anchorage via the Alaska Railroad.
-Prices start at $6,299 pp. Beginning in Anchorage, travelers take a day
+Prices start at $6,299 pp.

 John Hall’s Alaska is also debuting its 7-day Platinum Catamaran itinerary this summer, an immersive experience in Southeast Alaska via privately chartered small vessel.
 The new itinerary allows for guests to explore Glacier Bay National Park and Preserve, the historic Gold Rush town of Skagway, the Alaska Native-owned wilderness port Icy Strait Point, Tracy Arm Fjord and more during day trips on the boat, while overnights are spent on land in Juneau and Sitka.
 Prices start at $2,455 pp, dbl occupancy.